rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, EAN 8 barcodes will be converted to EAN 13 and EAN 13 parameters used.</p>
+When true, EAN 8 barcodes will be converted to EAN 13 and EAN 13 parameters used.
 ####Access